Apollo Astronauts Still Alive in 2025: The Last Pioneers of Lunar Exploration

 Surprising Detail: Recent Loss

 It’s noteworthy that William Anders, an Apollo 8 astronaut who orbited the moon, died in a plane crash on June 7, 2024, at age 90.
-This event reduced the number of living Apollo astronauts who flew to the moon from seven to six, highlighting the fragility of their legacy as time passed.
+This event reduced the number of living Apollo astronauts who flew to the moon from six to five, highlighting the fragility of their legacy as time passed.

 Rather listen?

-Survey Note: Comprehensive Analysis of Apollo Astronauts Still Alive in 2025
+Survey Note: Comprehensive Analysis of Apollo Astronauts Still Alive in 2025.
+Note: (It is with great sadness that we share the news of the passing of Captain Jim Lovell.)

 Introduction and Context

 The Apollo program, initiated by NASA in response to President John F. Kennedy’s 1961 challenge, marked one of humanity’s greatest achievements by landing astronauts on the moon between 1969 and 1972.
 The program involved 24 unique astronauts who flew to the moon across nine missions (Apollo 8, 10, 11, 12, 13, 14, 15, 16, and 17), with six of these missions successfully landing and allowing 12 astronauts to walk on the lunar surface.
-As of February 22, 2025, only six of these 24 pioneers remain alive, a testament to their age and the passage of time since the program’s conclusion.
+As of August 9, 2025, only five of these 24 pioneers remain alive, a testament to their age and the passage of time since the program’s conclusion.

 Methodology and Research Process

-The browse_page function confirmed six alive as of June 2024, with William Anders’ death in June 2024 (William Anders Death: What We Know About Astronaut’s Plane Crash – Newsweek) clarifying the current count.
+The browse_page function confirmed five alive as of August 2025, with William Anders’ death in June 2024 (William Anders Death: What We Know About Astronaut’s Plane Crash – Newsweek) clarifying the current count.

 Detailed Profiles of Living Apollo Astronauts

-The six living Apollo astronauts are categorized into moonwalkers (those who walked on the lunar surface) and non-moon walkers (those who flew to the moon but did not land).
+The five living Apollo astronauts who flew to the Moon — four moonwalkers, one non-moonwalker are categorized into moonwalkers (those who walked on the lunar surface) and non-moonwalkers (those who flew to the moon but did not land).
 Below is a detailed breakdown:

 Moon Walkers (4 Total)